ONSdigital/parse_burmese/README.md

 # Method

-1) import all English/Burmese translations from csv
+1) import all English/Burmese translations from [the translations csv](https://github.com/jwestw/parse_burmese/blob/main/translations_for_myanmar.csv)
 2) as both languages are in one column, seperate them
 3) recombine in a dataframe with 'en' and 'burm' columns and check for mismatches --> `en_burm_trans`
 4) download (manually) the official [english-english translation yaml files](https://github.com/open-sdg/sdg-translations/tree/master/translations/en)